-Aside from rice, the prefecture also boasts another feat: it plays host to the country’s longest river in the way of Shinano!
+Aside from rice, the prefecture also boasts another feat: it plays host to the country's longest river in the way of Shinano!
 Rafting is popular on the stream, with other rivers like Agano also ensuring excellent boating.
-Diving and other watersports are also among the best things to do in Niigata, with Sado island and Lake Daigenta offering picturesque backdrops for scenic adventures.
+Diving and other watersports are also among the best things to do in Niigata, with Sado island and Lake Daigenta offering picturesque hosts for scenic adventures.
 The Sea of Japan to one side, watersport opportunities are in great abundance!

 Other remarkable things to do in Niigata also entail cultural and traditional experiences.
 You can be part of Swedish torch barbecues, kimono sightseeing in Kamo city, samurai sandal making, pottery, and many other tours passed down from ancient Japan.

 A one-stop prefecture for all your preferences, Niigata is the perfect choice for your next holiday!